Romanx/blog/input/posts/trimming-my-nustache-part-2.md

 Originally I rolled my own performance testing suite comparising Nustache and Stubble using that Mustache.java twitter test although I replaced this with the excellent [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) as the ecosystem is aligning on it as a tool and covers cases I hadn't.

-This has served me well since Alexandre Mutel axa [Xoofx](http://xoofx.com) did a comparsion with their own templating engine for the Liquid templating language against other languages in the ecosystem.
+This has served me well since Alexandre Mutel aka [Xoofx](http://xoofx.com) did a comparsion with their own templating engine for the Liquid templating language against other languages in the ecosystem.
 Stubble shows as being 2nd in their tests and 1st against other Mustache implementations.
 The test isn't quite an idomatic mustache one since they have some logic to truncate in their template as a lambda however its a good test.

 You can find the blog post [here](http://xoofx.com/blog/2017/11/13/implementing-a-text-templating-language-and-engine-for-dotnet/) if you're interested in reading more.